FrankSzn/course-info/lab4.md

 $ git push origin --tags
 ```

-If you manage to see the message "Please verify in GitHub..." then it was probably successful.
-Go and check the [MIT-DB-Class] organization page on GitHub to make sure that we can see your solutions.
+No matter how you did the tagging,  go and check the [MIT-DB-Class] organization page on GitHub to make sure that we can see your solutions.

    Just navigate to your repository and check that your latest commits are on
    GitHub.
 You should also be able to check
    `https://github.com/MIT-DB-Class/hw-answers-(your student name)/tree/lab4`

+The criteria for your lab being submitted on time is that your code must be
+**tagged** and
+**pushed** by the date and time.
+This means that if one of the TAs or the
+instructor were to open up GitHub, they would be able to see your solutions on
+the GitHub web page.

 #### <a name="word-of-caution"></a> Word of Caution